COVID-19 significantly affects our daily decisions

 -How does COVID-19 effect you and your family?

 “There’s nothing easy about this decision,” Mr. de Blasio said during a news briefing on Saturday morning.
 “Lord knows, having to tell you we cannot bring our schools back for the rest of the school year is painful.
-I can also tell you is the right thing to do.
+I can also tell you it is the right thing to do.
 It will help us save lives.”

 Maybe, according to Governor Cuomo.